 Pathways to Safer Opioid Use

-Pathways to Safer Opioid Use is an immersive, interactive training tool that was designed using the opioid-related recommendations outlined in the National Action Plan for Adverse Drug Event Prevention (ADE Action Plan).
-The training uses the principles of health literacy and a multimodal, team-based approach to promote the appropriate, safe, and effective use of opioids to manage chronic pain.
+Pathways to Safer Opioid Use is an interactive training that promotes the appropriate, safe, and effective use of opioids to manage chronic pain.
+It’s based on the opioid-related recommendations in the National Action Plan for Adverse Drug Event Prevention (ADE Action Plan).

-In this behavior-based training using interactive video, you will learn how to:
+In this training, you will learn how to:

-- Identify individual risk factors, opioid medications, and interactions that place individuals with chronic pain at increased risk for opioid-related ADEs
+- Identify risk factors, opioid medications, and interactions that increase people’s risk for opioid-related ADEs

-- Recognize the importance of a multidisciplinary, team-based approach to treating patients with chronic pain
+- Use a multidisciplinary, team-based approach for treating patients with chronic pain

-- Demonstrate the ability to combine the principles of the Health Literate Care Model and the biopsychosocial model of chronic pain management through case study examples
+- Combine the principles of the Health Literate Care Model and the biopsychosocial model of chronic pain management through case study examples

 - Public health professionals, including health educators and interdisciplinary public health practitioners